APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_Privacy_Policy_Final.md

 - Encryption in transit: Data sent from the app to PostHog uses HTTPS (encrypted)
 - Encryption at rest: PostHog stores data encrypted on their servers
-- Restricted access: Support emails are stored in a password-protected account
+- Restricted access: Support emails are stored in a password-protected account.
+Session recordings (if enabled) are accessible only to authorized APEX Race Technologies staff
-- Automatic deletion: Event logs are automatically deleted after 30 days
+- Automatic deletion: Event logs are automatically deleted after 30 days.
+Session recordings are automatically deleted after 14 days
 - Local storage only: Anonymous user IDs are stored locally on your device, not on our servers
-- No session recording: Session replay is disabled in PostHog
+- Session recording: OPTIONAL, opt-in only, disabled by default.
+If enabled, recordings are encrypted and retained for 14 days only
 - No backup of local data: We do not back up your project files without your explicit consent
 - Temporary file cleanup: Backend deletes temporary parsing files after processing
+- Sensitive data masking: Session recordings automatically mask passwords, personal information, and file contents

 ---